OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-06.md

 ## Luke 6:36

-Be merciful, just as your Father is merciful.
+Show mercy, just as your Father shows mercy.

 ---

 ## Luke 6:37

-“Do not judge, and you will not be judged.
-Do not condemn, and you will not be condemned.
+“Refrain from judging, and you will not be judged.
+Refrain from condemning, and you will not be condemned.
 Forgive, and you will be forgiven.

 ## Luke 6:38